 Barbra Dillon is an editor, producer, and actress.
 Born and raised in Pittsburgh, PA, Barbra moved to Los Angeles in 2005 and got her start in talent management and production.

-During her time in Los Angeles, she has served as the Editor-in-Chief of Fanbase Press and the editor/producer of the graphic novels Something Animal, Identity Thief, Fearworms: Selected Poems, and The Arcs.
+During her time in Los Angeles, she has served as the Editor-in-Chief of Fanbase Press and the editor/producer of its graphic novels and comic books.
 In addition to her work with Fanbase Press, Barbra can be heard as the voice of Katniss Everdeen in The Katniss Chronicles, an unofficial and unauthorized audio drama based on The Hunger Games, as well as the voice of Clara in Pendant Audio’s production of Phantom Canyon.

 BEN RHODES Senior Contributor and Laser High-Five Coordinator